yesbabylon/b2/README.md

 From configuring Apache utilities to managing PHP CLI, firewall, linux user management, and FTP services, this script ensures a smooth and efficient initial deployment.

-Whether you're a developer experimenting with the eQual framework or a business owner preparing for production, this script streamlines the setup phase, saving time and effort.

 You'll find a breakdown of the tasks it performs below.

 ### Prerequisite